 Physician Assistant Administrative Appeal and Hearing

-Any licensee may request an appeal of an Arizona Board of Physician Assistants disciplinary action; however, any Board appeal is not heard by an administrative law judge with the Arizona Office of Administrative Hearings (OAH).
-This Board oversees their own hearings.
-Furthermore, in some circumstances, a case is sent automatically to hearing.
-The hearing is not as formal as a trial, but is similar.
 Each party presents evidence using documents or sworn testimony.
-Each party also gives an opening and closing argument which should explain why the the Board should rule one way or the other.
+Both parties also give an opening and closing argument, which should explain why the the Board should rule one way or the other.
 A physician assistants’ attorney can cross examine witnesses and testify on his or her behalf.
-After the hearing the Board makes the decision to either accept, reject or modify their original decision.
+After the hearing takes place, the Board makes the decision to either accept, reject or modify their original decision.
 If a professional feels there has been an error they can request a rehearing.

 Arizona Disciplinary Actions